-[What follows is an item posted on this blog on this date seven years ago:]
+[What follows is an item originally posted on this blog on this date in 2008:]

 More than a year has passed since the Scottish Criminal Cases Review Commission referred Abdelbaset Megrahi’s case back to the Criminal Appeal Court on the basis that his conviction might have amounted to a miscarriage of justice.
 More than nine months have passed since the first procedural hearing in the new appeal was held.
 More than six months have passed since the appellant’s full written grounds of appeal were lodged with the court.